sercankulcu/sercankulcu.github.io/_posts/2021-07-01-the-gaming-pc-i-would-build-in-2021.md

 If I were building a gaming PC on **July 1, 2021**, this is the machine I would actually want.
 I am not simply choosing the most expensive part in every category.
 The priority is gaming performance, then reliability, cooling and enough headroom to keep the system useful for years.

+### The context

+July 2021 is the worst time in recent memory to buy graphics hardware.
+The causes are layered: a global semiconductor shortage affecting production across all categories, plus cryptocurrency mining profitability — Ethereum was trading around $2,000–2,500 in July 2021 after recovering from a May crash — making GPUs profitable to mine with, which consumed retail stock.
+RTX 3080 cards were launching at $699 MSRP but selling consistently for $1,200–1,500 in the secondary market.
+Bots were clearing retail stock within seconds of restocking alerts.
+"Founding edition" partner board pricing was theoretical.

+AMD launched Ryzen 5000 (Zen 3) in November 2020.
+The architecture produced the biggest IPC improvement AMD had delivered in years, and the Ryzen 5 5600X ($299), Ryzen 7 5800X ($449), and Ryzen 9 5900X ($549) reclaimed the gaming CPU crown from Intel.
+The i9-11900K (Intel Rocket Lake, March 2021) was a disappointment — minor performance improvement over Comet Lake at higher prices — so AMD's lead in mid-2021 is clear.

+NVIDIA's Ampere (RTX 30 series) launched September 2020 on Samsung's 8nm process.
+The RTX 3090 (September, $1,499) and RTX 3080 (September, $699) were the initial flagships.
+The RTX 3080 Ti launched June 3, 2021 at $1,199, positioned between the 3080 and 3090 in performance and price.
+AMD's Radeon RX 6000 series (RDNA2, October 2020) is competitive in rasterization at similar price points, but driver maturity and DLSS availability give NVIDIA an edge in many workflows.

+PCIe 4.0 NVMe SSDs are now the standard for enthusiast builds.
+Samsung's 980 Pro is the mainstream performance choice.

 ### The build

 - **CPU:** AMD Ryzen 9 5900X